-- (v) the entry is otherwise required or authorised by law. - (3) Subclause (2)(c) does not apply to a person who is a resident of a care facility.
+(v) the entry is otherwise required or authorised by law.

+(3) Subclause (2)(c) does not apply to a person who is a resident of a care facility.

-Note: the Visitors to Hospitals and Care Facilities Order governs who can enter a care facility.Pandemic (Quarantine, Isolation and Testing) Order 2021 (No. 2)13 of 23 may apply under clause 30(2) to the Chief Health Officer, a Deputy Chief Health Officer, a Director or Medical Lead of a designated Local Public Health Unit for an exemption from the requirement to remain at the premises chosen for the purposes of subclause (2)(a) for the purpose of moving to an alternate premises for the remainder of the period of self-quarantine or self-isolation.
+Note: the Visitors to Hospitals and Care Facilities Order governs who can enter a care facility.

+- (4) Despite subclause (2)(a): - (a) a diagnosed person or a probable case who is required to self-isolate; or - (b) a close contact who is required to self-quarantine, may apply under clause 37(2) to the Chief Health Officer, a Deputy Chief Health Officer, a Director or Medical Lead of a designated Local Public Health Unit for an exemption from the requirement to remain at the premises chosen for the purposes of subclause (2)(a)for the purpose of moving to an alternate premises for the remainder of the period of self-quarantine or self-isolation.